foodcoops/sharedlists/README.md

 ### FTP

 Some suppliers distribute article lists via FTP.
-You can use the rake task called `sync_ftp` in order to download and parse those article lists.
+You can use the rake task called `sync_ftp_files` in order to download and parse those article lists.
 First, you need to enable FTP synchronization for a certain supplier by activating the checkbox _Synchronize FTP files_.
 Fill out all corresponding form fields.
 In particular, make sure to adjust the *file filter (regular expression)* such that it matches the files of interest; non-matching files are ignored.
 The two supported file formats and sensible choices for a corresponding *file filter* are shown in the following table.

 | file format                 | example file filter           |
 |-----------------------------|-------------------------------|